cvat-ai/cvat/site/content/en/docs/manual/advanced/serverless-tutorial.md

 nuclio       /docker-entrypoint.sh sh - ...
 Up (healthy)   80/tcp, 0.0.0.0:8070->8070/tcp,:::8070->8070/tcp
 ```

-To deploy builtin serverless functions you need to install nuclio command
+Next step is to deploy builtin serverless functions using nuclio command
-line tool (aka `nuctl`) for your operating system.
-Again it is assumed that
+line tool (aka `nuctl`).
+It is assumed that you followed
-you followed [the installation guide][cvat-auto-annotation-guide] and `nuctl`
+[the installation guide][cvat-auto-annotation-guide] and `nuctl`
-is already installed on your system.
-Run the following command to check that
+is already installed on your operating system.
+Run the following
-it works.
-In the beginning you should not have any deployed serverless
+command to check that it works.
+In the beginning you should not have
-functions.
+any deployed serverless functions.

 ```sh
 nuctl get functions